MtDNA Haplogroup I Project- Background

 Hello!
 We welcome everyone whose mtDNA test results indicate that they belong to mtDNA Haplogroup I.

 MtDNA Haplogroup I is a west Eurasian haplogroup that is relatively rare and one of the older mtDNA haplogroups in Europe.
 In areas where it is found, it is typically at a frequency range of 2% to 4% in modern-day populations.
-Research indicates that haplogroup I was more prevalent in certain populations in the past, specifically, among Vikings and Iron-Age Danes.
+Research indicates that haplogroup I was more prevalent in certain populations in the past, including Vikings and Iron-Age Danes.
 1,2 (See references below.)
 We hope this project will allow us to learn more about the various branches of Haplogroup I and where they are found.

 If you have knowledge of your maternal line, we would appreciate it if you would fill in data for your earliest known direct maternal ancestor on your FTDNA page (under "Account" > "Most Distant Ancestors").
 This ancestor should be female and represents the line of your mother's mother's mother's mother... (etc.) as far back as you know.
 This line of data that you fill out -- preferably with name, birth year, and location -- will automatically appear on our project's main Results page.
-Again, if you know the country of origin for your mtDNA line, please include that information both on the line of data that will be displayed on the Results page and for the mapping feature.
+If you know the country of origin for your mtDNA line, please include that information both on the line of data that will be displayed on the Results page and for the mapping feature.
 The earliest known origin of your mtDNA line is especially useful in the study of your branch.

-Please note: There are now two systems used for reporting mtDNA mutational differences, the rCRS and the RSRS (which are two reference samples used for mtDNA comparisons).
+Please note: There are now two systems used for reporting mtDNA mutational differences, the rCRS and the RSRS (which represent two different reference samples for mtDNA comparisons).
 If you notice that your results do not match your subgroup label as shown on the members' Results page, this is because RSRS values are the default presentation.
 Go to the top of the page and choose the option for rCRS values to be displayed.
 This should clear up the confusion.
 If not, let us know.

 In the upper left of this web page, you can use the drop-down menu for "About This Group," to access additional pages ("Goals," "News," & "Results") with more information about Haplogroup I and the Project.
 For your convenience, here are direct links to these informative pages: